 - Do your research.
 Every medical school structures their interview process differently.
-Find out ahead of time if the school conducts standard one-on-one interviews, a multiple mini interview (MMI), or a combination.
+Find out ahead of time if the school conducts standard one-on-one interviews, a multiple mini interview (MMI), virtual interviews, or a combination.
 You can find this information by signing into the Medical School Admission Requirements (MSAR) under “Selection Factors,” or by searching the school’s website.

 - Don’t be caught off guard by not knowing your schedule for the day, such as when you’re touring the campus, eating lunch, and any other interview day activities.

 - Do practice answering questions.
 Set up mock interviews with an advisor, mentor, or even a friend so you can get used to responding to questions and talking about yourself confidently.
 Remember, body language is important!